 A query needs to be carefully researched, developed, presented, and properly moved to action on the delegate floor of Annual Conference.
 It should ask a question for discussion and discernment by the church, rather than presuming to answer itself.
 Sometimes the process of preparing a query will help the query’s writers discover that their question is already being addressed by district or denominational staff, and the query does not need to go to Conference.
 Sometimes the concern can be best brought as a resolution processed through an agency of the church.
 At other times the process of preparing a query helps to clarify more precisely the concern the query writers want to invite the church to consider, providing a better discernment process for the query, if it is recommended by the district conference for Annual Conference discussion.
 All queries must be processed with specific authorization and trackage in order to be considered as official business items for Standing Committee and Annual Conference.

 It can take considerable time for a query to be processed.
 As you will see in the procedures outlined below, the process includes conversation with the congregation and with district and denominational staff.
-Currently, the Annual Conference Secretary, Conference Director, and Leadership Team are the best clearing house for the denominational research required of a congregation and district that are preparing a query.
+Currently, the General Secretary is the best clearing house for the denominational research required of a congregation and district that are preparing a query.
 The Conference officers want to obtain the highest quality and clarity of business items to address issues central to the life of the church.
 They determine when a query is or is not ready to be considered by Annual Conference.

 The following procedures have been established for the preparation and processing of queries.
 The first two sections of this document (“Preparation and Processing of Queries” and “Guidelines for Preparation of Queries”) are polity established by official decisions of Annual Conference.
 They are quoted from Minutes of the Annual Conference of the Church of the Brethren 1965-1969, pages 60, 317-319, and 426-427, and Minutes of the Annual Conference of the Church of the Brethren 1990-1994, page 336, with updated board name and staff titles.
 Subsequent sections of this document include a few quotes from Annual Conference Minutes that are polity in the midst of listing procedures and guidelines that have become our standard practice.